Last Updated on January 18, 2026 by Denise Leo

 Perthes Disease occasionally occurs in Pomeranians, generally before they are a year old (4-11 months).

 The condition results from a loss of blood supply to the hip joint.
 This results in extreme pain, not to mention lameness.
-The cause of Legg Calve Perthe Disease is at this stage unknown.
+The cause of Legg-Calve-Perthes disease is currently unknown.

 Pomeranian Eye Problems